telerik/winforms-docs/controls/spellchecker/overview.md

 # SpellChecker

-**RadSpellChecker** enables developers to add multilingual spell checking capabilities to their Win Forms applications.
+**RadSpellChecker** enables developers to add multilingual spell checking capabilities to their WinForms applications.
 The component is completely customizable and can be attached to any text-editing **RadControl**.
 You can also use it together with the standard Microsoft text-editing controls.
 It currently supports dozens of languages and can have custom user dictionaries for every language.

 ![spellchecker-overview 001](images/spellchecker-overview001.png)